DeNADev/mobage-restapi-samples/php/README.md

 Project Page Link > http://oauth.googlecode.com/
 Ouath.php Link > http://oauth.googlecode.com/svn/code/php/

-NOTE: Currently only PHP samples are provided, samples for other languages might be added in the future depending on developer demand.
-Please contact your point of connection if you have such needs.

 To the bare minimum, do the following to start experimenting with the samples.

 Authorization